threatgrid/ctia/README.md

 All PRs must pass `lein test` with no fails for PRs to be accepted.
 Any new code functionality/change should have tests accompanying it.

+PRs are built using GitHub Actions, and push builds via Travis CI.

+To skip CI on a PR commit, use ["[skip ci]"](https://github.blog/changelog/2021-02-08-github-actions-skip-pull-request-and-push-workflows-with-skip-ci/) in the commit message.
+Due to branch protection rules, once you are ready to merge your PR, a full build must be completed.
+When you choose the final commit message for your squashed PR, keep in mind that Travis also supports skipping CI--and thus--on certain commit messages.

+To run the more rigorous cron job (multi-JVM/Clojure matrix) on a PR, start commit messages with `[cron]`.

 ### Test balancing

 Continuous integration test runs are parallelized using